 “Sit Down and Be Awesome” – Tackling National Novel Writing Month

-It’s the beginning of December and for those who participated, that means that National Novel Writing Month is over.
+November is National Novel Writing Month.
 The challenge is what it sounds like: write a novel in one month.
 WABE’s Myke Johns spent November following two Atlanta writers as they hit the keys, and has this story.

 Snyder is a full time writer, author of Seven Stories Up, Bigger Than A Breadbox, and a whole host of other picture books and young adult novels.

 Lamb has written poetry and short stories before this.
 But not only is this his first attempt at NaNoWriMo, it’s also his first attempt at writing a novel.